-- 3.17.5There are 943 species of principal importance included on the S41 list.
+There are 943 species of principal importance included on the S41 list.
 These are the species found in England which have been identified as requiring action under the UK BAP.
 In addition, the Hen Harrier has also been included on the list because without continued conservation action it is unlikely that the Hen Harrier population will increase from its current very low levels in England.
-In accordance with Section 41(4) the Secretary of State will, in consultation with Natural England, keep this list under review and will publish a revised list if necessary. - 3.17.6 A list of Species of Principal Importance can be found on Natural England's website (see above).
-Developers are advised to contact the City Council at an early stage to determine if their proposal would affect any habitat or species of principal importance.
+In accordance with Section 41(4) the Secretary of State will, in consultation with Natural England, keep this list under review and will publish a revised list if necessary.

+A list of Species of Principal Importance can be found on Natural England's website (see above).
+It is difficult to compile a specific list for Peterborough as discussed above the national list will need to be kept under review and updated when necessary.
+We will have to do the same with Peterborough list.
+It would be up to the developers to contact the City Council to determine if their proposal would affect habitats and species of principal importance.
-Core Strategy policy: CS 21 - Biodiversity and Geological Conservation

-OB19 - Climate Change

-OB20 - Sites of Environmental Importance
+Core Strategy policy: CS 21 - Biodiversity and Geological Conservation Core Strategy objectives: OB2 - Environment Capital OB19 - Climate Change OB20 - Sites of Environmental Importance

-3.17.7 There was strong support (45% of the respondents) for including a separate policy on this matter at the Issues and Options stage.
+There was a strong support (45% of the respondents) for including a separate policy on this matter at the Issues and Options stage.
 About 36% of the respondent expressed no preference and the other two options received only 9% of the votes each.
-Policy PP17 is included to provide protection for habitats and species of principal importance within Peterborough's district boundary.
+Policy PP16 is included to provide protection for habitats and species of principal importance within Peterborough's district boundary.